4.1. LwM2M Client Logic

 Failure

-Triggered from Initial, Bootstrap or Registration states after retry exhaustion
+Triggered from Initial, Bootstrap or Registration states after retries exhaustion

 Client remains in Failure state until user initiates recovery via anj_core API.

-User interactions with the client are managed via the anj_core API, which allows forcing state transitions and controlling the client lifecycle.
+The anj_core API lets you manage the client lifecycle and force state transitions.
 The client cannot exit the Failure state without explicit user intervention.
 The following diagram illustrates the user-controlled client management logic:

 ../_images/anjay_client_core_api_diagram.png